koechronix/Ecommerce-App/README.md

 ## Title and Description
 *** Ronix Shop***
+This in

 ## Mini-Ecommerce App
-This is an simple mini-ecommerce app which is I can use to navigate around the homepage and be able to filter products and categoricarically for men,electronics and all products.
+This is an simple mini-ecommerce app which is I can use to navigate around the homepage, and be able to filter products and categoricarically for men,electronics and all products but ***Buy now button*** is not functioning at the moment since the mini app project in in bulding process.
+Also, the app is **fully responsive**

 ## About Development
 ### The mini-ecommerce app is still in ***BULDING IN PROGRESS*** ..........(worry not about button functionality of products )